Quadratically Constrained Myopic Adversarial Channels: Overview of results and proof techniques

 \subsubsection{Symmetrization attacks}

-Symmetrization attacks give us upper bounds on the throughput when Alice and Bob do not share a secret key.
-We give two attacks for James: a $\vbfz$-aware symmetrization attack and a $\vbfz$-agnostic symmetrization attack.
+Symmetrization attacks give us upper bounds on the throughput when Alice and Bob do not share a secret key, but hold regardless of whether Alice's encoder uses private randomness or not.
+We give two attacks for James:

-In the $\vbfz$-aware symmetrization attack, James picks a codeword $\vbfx'$ from Alice's codebook uniformly at random and independently of $\vbfz$.
+\begin{itemize} \item \emph{A $\vbfz$-aware symmetrization attack:} James picks a codeword $\vbfx'$ from Alice's codebook uniformly at random and independently of $\vbfz$.
 He transmits $(\vbfx'-\vbfz)/2$ --- since $\vbfz=\vbfx+\vbfsz$ for some vector $\vbfsz$ with $\cN(0,\sigma^2)$ components, therefore Bob receives $(\vbfx+\vbfx'-\vbfsz)/2$.
 If $\vbfx\neq\vbfx'$, then Bob makes a decoding error with nonvanishing probability.
 This attack is inspired by a technique used to prove the Plotkin bound for bit-flip channels.
-The symmetrization attack lets us prove that the capacity is zero when $\frac{\sigma^2}{P}\leq 4\frac{N}{P}-2$ (Fig.~\ref{fig:rateregion_symmetrization_arg_a}).
-The $\vbfz$-aware attack is novel in the context of myopic channels, but is also inspired by similar ideas in~\cite{tongxin-causal-2018}.

-The $\vbfz$-agnostic symmetrization argument lets us show that the capacity is zero for $N>P$ (Fig.~\ref{fig:rateregion_symmetrization_arg_b}).
+The symmetrization attack lets us prove that the capacity is zero when $\frac{\sigma^2}{P}\leq \frac{1}{1-N/P} - 2$ (Fig.~\ref{fig:rateregion_symmetrization_arg_c}).
+The $\vbfz$-aware attack is novel in the context of myopic channels, but is also inspired by similar ideas in~\cite{tongxin-causal-2018}. \item \emph{A $\vbfz$-agnostic symmetrization argument:} This lets us show that the capacity is zero for $N>P$ (Fig.~\ref{fig:rateregion_symmetrization_arg_b}).
 James picks a codeword $\vbfx'$ as before but instead transmits $\vbfs = \vbfx'$.
 Bob receives $\vbfx+\vbfx'$ and we can show that the probability of error is nonvanishing.
-The $\vbfz$-agnostic symmetrization attack was used by Csisz\'ar and Narayan~\cite{csiszar-narayan-it1991} to show that the capacity of the oblivious adversarial channel is zero for $N>P$.
+The $\vbfz$-agnostic symmetrization attack was used by Csisz\'ar and Narayan~\cite{csiszar-narayan-it1991} to show that the capacity of the oblivious adversarial channel is zero for $N>P$. \end{itemize}

-These symmetrization arguments are not valid when $\Nkey>0$.
+The scale-and-babble attack holds for all values of $\Nkey$ since it involves reducing the channel into an equivalent AWGN channel, and the capacity of the AWGN channel cannot be increased using common randomness.
+On the other hand, the symmetrization arguments are not valid when $\Nkey>0$.
 Indeed, we will show that strictly positive rates can be achieved in the symmetrizable regions with even $\Omega(\log n)$ bits of common randomness.
-However, the scale-and-babble attack is resilient to common randomness since it involves reducing the channel into an equivalent AWGN channel, and the capacity of the AWGN channel cannot be increased using common randomness.

 Combining the three techniques give us the upper bounds in Fig.~\ref{fig:rateregion_converse_noCR}.